Turns out, you don’t have to sink thousands into creating and

 To keep the colour vibrant and lessen the risk of drying out your ends, opt for a product without ammonia

 .
 After bleaching, slather on a healthy dose of the coloured formula and leave it for 10 minutes, then rise.

 Don't underestimate the power of a leave-in.
 Danilo, who's done Gwen Stefani's hair for over 20 years, can attest to this.
 “Leave-in conditioners — that's really the secret,"

 No matter how well you take care of your newly-bleached hair, there will come a time when it needs some heavy-duty hydration.
-That’s when you turn to this insanely rich, intense masque, which is packed with oils to deeply moisturize even the driest, most damaged lengths and ends.
-Yes, it’s expensive — but a little goes a long way
+That’s when you turn to this insanely rich, intense masque, which is packed with glycerin and plant extracts to deeply moisturise even the driest, most damaged lengths and ends.
+A little goes a long way

 Shu Uemura Art of Hair Ultimate Reset Masque,